Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Find the likely gender of up to 100 Japanese full names, written in Kanji.*
+*Split up to 100 Japanese full names, in Kanji or Latin writing, into first name and last name structures*

 > Body parameter